lhfei/cloud-doc/MySQL/Install On Centos7.md

 Your MySQL connection id is 11
 Server version: 8.0.11 MySQL Community Server - GPL

-Copyright (c) 2000, 2018, Oracle and/or its affiliates.
+right (c) 2000, 2018, Oracle and/or its affiliates.
 All rights reserved.

 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
-Copy

 ```

 ## Create a Database